vlang/v/doc/vscode.md

 You can find more debugging options in the [docs](docs.md#debugging).

-VS Code provides a hook called `preLaunchTask`, which can be used to compile the application automatially every time you call the debugger.
+VS Code provides a hook called `preLaunchTask`, which can be used to compile the application automatically every time you call the debugger.
 [preLaunchTask](https://code.visualstudio.com/docs/editor/debugging#_launchjson-attributes) launches
 a task before the start of a debug session, set this attribute to the label of a task specified in [task.json](https://code.visualstudio.com/docs/editor/tasks) (in the workspace's .vscode folder).